rekapap/CV_2019/README.md

 ## Reka Pap

-I'm a full stack developer in the making, with the background of graphic/web design and art history.
-I recently discovered that I enjoy coding and, after learning some basics on my own, I joined Makers Academy to progress my new carrier path.
-I want to learn new technologies, and work on interesting and challenging projects.
+## Introduction
+### About me
+I'm a full stack developer with experience in graphic design and animation.

 ## Projects